Istani/pygame_roguelike/README.md

 - Multiplayer
 - Enemies get different velocities on axis (snake is get better vertical speed)

-## Bugs to fix
+# Bugs
-- Monsters do not spawn off-screen - FIXED
+- (1) Collision with player is buggy
 - projectiles move with the player
 - No third try when playing (Respawn player Bug)

 ## Done (but still not perfect)
 - better movement AI
+- Monsters do not spawn off-screen - FIXED

 # DEV Log
 ### 9.1.23